theopjones/blog-video-encoder-script/README.md

 # encoder.py

 The command line usage of this script is as follows `python3 script.py <input_file>`

+The script will also prompt for the URL (without https) where the videos will be hosted.
+This should be a domain name + a path (if needed) ie. `videofiles.example.com/VideoFilePath`.
+Once the encoding is complete, use your prefered method to upload the encoded files to the HTTPS server in the correct path.

 FFmpeg needs to be installed, but any any corresponding python library.
 Otherwise, this script's only dependencies are in the Python standard library.